erlerobot/erle_gitbook_python/functions/exercises_functions.md

 >>>
 ```
 ######Exercise 5
 Store this in a file.
-You can use `vi text editor`and then copy the content to a `.py`file, and execute it:
+You can use `vi text editor`and open a `.py` file, save and execute it:
 ```
 root@erlerobot:~# vi trpcal.txt
 root@erlerobot:~# cp trpcal.txt trpcal.py